PlatoCreative/plato.sh/README.md

 # plato.sh

-Change you text below, change the values in settings and save the file to ~/ (Home directory) with the name .bash_login or .bash_profile
+Change the values in settings and save the file to ~/ (Home directory) with the name .bash_login or .bash_profile.
+If successful you should see "Connected to plato bash v#.#" the next time you open terminal.

 ```
 #!sh